dasic002/Carlos-Da-Silva-Folio/README.md

   - The contact platforms in the footer.
 - [FavIcon generator](https://favicon.io/) - used to create the favicons to embed on our site.
 - [Am I Responsive](https://ui.dev/amiresponsive) - to visualise the website in various display sizes.
-- [Adobe Color](https://color.adobe.com/create/color-wheel) - to generate the colour palette and Accessibility tools checking for contrast for legibility and color blind viewing.
+- [Adobe Color](https://color.adobe.com/create/color-wheel) - to generate the colour palette and Accessibility tools checking for contrast for legibility and colour-blind viewing.
 - [Tiny PNG](https://tinypng.com/) - to compress images for faster page loading.
 - [W3C HTML Validator](https://validator.w3.org/) - to validate the HTML code.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - to validate the CSS code.